Created by Richard Helms

 Helms has over a dozen novels in print now, and has been nominated three times for the Private Eye Writers of America Shamus Award, and half a dozen times for the Short Mystery Fiction Society Derringer Award (he remains the only author ever to win that award in two different categories in the same year (2008, for “Paper Walls/Glass Houses,” published in The Back Alley Webzine; and for “The Gospel According to Gordon Black,” published in The Thrilling Detective Web Site [Hey!
 That’s us!]).
 In 2011, he won the 2011 ITW Thriller Award for Best Short Story, for “The Gods for Vengeance Cry“, a Pat Gallegher story that appeared in Ellery Queen Mystery Magazine in 2010.

 But Pat Gallegher isn’t the only private eye character that Helms has written.
 In 2004, he started another series, featuring San Francisco gumshoe Eamon Gold.
 Like Gallegher, Helms has been an actor, a racing car driver, college professor and is currently a forensic psychologist in North Carolina.
 An expert on sex crimes, he’s served as president of the North Carolina Association for Management and Treatment of Sex Offenders.
 He retired in 2002 to take a position with a small college near his home, where he worked as a Student Counselor and taught the occasional psychology course.
 And in 2013, he launched a new P.I. series, featuring 1950s Miami eye Cormac Loame who journeys into Havana on a wandering daughter job, just as Castro and Che are making their move.
+He’s also created a few interesting P.I.s who, so far, have only appeared in short stories, including Tommy Crane and Vicar Brekonridge.

 - Joker Poker (2000) | Buy this book | Kindle it!